specialcookiecheck/labMoviesApp/README.md

 - actors can be removed again from the "most loved" list
 - both "most loved actors" and previously existing "favourites" are sorted automatically sorted alphabetically
 - movie details pages allow you to see translated content in all available languages for each movie
+- translated content is anchored to bottom of page
 - no errors in the app

 ### Setup requirements.